 THE independent Office for Budget Responsibility (OBR) was established in 2010 to monitor the public sector’s finances.
 Twice a year – alongside each Budget and Spring Statement – we produce detailed forecasts for the coming five years, assessing the likely impact of policy decisions and expected developments in the economy.
 We then use these forecasts to assess the Government’s performance against the fiscal targets that it has set itself for the management of the public finances.

 In scrutinising the outlook for public spending, an important component is spending on social security benefits and tax credits – cash payments that governments make to individuals or families with lower incomes and/or specific needs.
-In 2015-16, the UK Government spent £216 billion on these payments, equivalent to 29 per cent of total public spending and 11 per cent of national income.
-The Government has set a ‘welfare cap’ on some of this spending, with which the OBR has been asked to assess compliance.
+In 2016-17, the UK Government spent £217 billion on these payments, equivalent to 28 per cent of total public spending and 11 per cent of national income.
+The Government has set a ‘welfare cap’ on some of this spending.
+The OBR has been asked to assess compliance with this cap.

 - First, we present an overview of total UK spending on social security benefits and tax credits, which looks at how much is spent, what it is spent on, and which factors have caused this to change in the past and are expected to cause it to change in the future.

 - Second, we look at each line of social security and tax credits spending in turn, addressing similar questions of how much is spent, how that has evolved over time and what we expect to happen over the next five years.
 We end by looking at universal credit, which is expected to change the welfare spending landscape over the coming years as it replaces six existing benefits and tax credits with a single payment.